Distributed Computing by Mobile Robots: Uniform Circle Formation

 \paragraph{Concordance.} Two points $p,q\in S$ are \emph{concordant} if there exists an integer $k$ such that the angular distance between $p$ and $q$ is $2k\pi/n$, and there are exactly $k+1$ points of $S$ in the sector defined by $p$ and $q$ (including $p$ and $q$ themselves).
 Concordance is an equivalence relation on $S$, and its equivalence classes are called \emph{concordance classes}.

 \begin{observation} In a \UP or \UA set, any two analogous points are also concordant.
 Hence, in such a set, each analogy class is a subset of some concordance class. \end{observation}

-\begin{proposition} Let $S$ be a \VA set whose points are all on SEC$(S)$.
+\begin{proposition} Let $S$ be a set of at least two points, all of which are on SEC$(S)$.
 Then, each axis of symmetry of $S$ passes through the center of SED$(S)$. \end{proposition} \begin{proof} If $S$ consists of exactly two points, then such two points must be antipodal, by Observation~\ref{l:sechull}.
 In this case, $S$ has exactly two axes of symmetry, both of which pass through the center of SEC.
 Suppose now that $S$ consists of at least three points, and it has an axis of symmetry $\ell$.
 In this case, there must be a point $p\in S$ that does not lie on $\ell$, whose symmetric point $p'\in S$ does not lie on $\ell$, either.
 Both $p$ an $p'$ lie on SEC by assumption, and the axis of the (non-degenerate) chord $pp'$ must be $\ell$.
 But the axis of a circle's chord passes through the center of the circle, and therefore $\ell$ passes through the center of SED. \end{proof}

 \paragraph{Footprints and anti-footprints.} We define the \emph{footprint} (respectively, \emph{anti-footprint}) of $p\in S$ as the point on SEC$(S)$ (respectively, SEC/3$(S)$) that is co-radial with $p$, and we denote it by $\mathcal F(p)$ (respectively, $\mathcal F'(p)$).
 We also define the footprint (respectively, anti-footprint) of a subset $A\subseteq S$, denoted by $\mathcal F(A)$ (respectively, $\mathcal F'(A)$), as the set of the footprints (respectively, anti-footprints) of all the points of $A$.